 Edge support refers to a reinforced mattress edge.
 It is meant to limit sinkage while sitting on the edge of the bed.
 This is important during pregnancy, as you may need to sit on the edge of the mattress to make getting in and out of bed easier.

-What Is the Best Mattress for Pregnancy?
+What Type of Mattress Is Best for Pregnancy?

 The ideal mattress for pregnancy will incorporate all the qualities mentioned above: support, pressure relief, the right firmness level for your body type, cooling, and edge support.
 While there are all-foam and latex mattresses that may fit the bill, hybrid mattresses are generally the best fit for pregnancy.